 By 2018, mobile devices already accounted for 58% of all US-based internet traffic.

-In 2020, mobile web traffic is expected to make up a whopping 45% of all e-commerce activities.
+By 2020, mobile web traffic made up a whopping 45% of all e-commerce activities.

 And according to Pew Research, over 81% of Americans (and climbing) now own smartphones.

 The statistics couldn’t make it any clearer.
 Mobile traffic is the future of the internet.

 So: is your flooring website optimized for mobile users?
 If the answer is anything but a resounding “yes!”, you need to optimize your page!

 Today, we’re going to discuss why you need to optimize your flooring website for mobile use, what that optimization entails, and how to make that optimization happen.